pryv/rec.la/README.md

 # Why ?

-At [Pryv](http://pryv.com) we often have to locally develop web applications that intensively use AJAX rest requests.
+At [Pryv](http://pryv.com) we often have to locally develop web applications that intensively use AJAX REST requests.
 CORS layer is enforced by pure HTTPS only policies from browsers.

 This is why we refurbished a domain and its SSL certs to a full loopback domain.